 The decision to begin homeschooling is incredibly personal.
-Many new homeschoolers have made the choice to homeschool for safety reasons.
-Others homeschool because their children’s needs aren’t being met at the school or because they want to impart their own worldview and beliefs to their children.
+Maybe you decided to homeschool for safety reasons.
+Maybe your children’s needs aren’t being met at the school or maybe you want to impart your own worldview and spiritual beliefs to your children.

 I homeschool because it’s so rewarding!
 I initially typed fun and then I thought better of it because I don’t want to give you the wrong idea.
 Not that we don’t have fun times — we do!

 We laugh and act silly together and I absolutely love being a part of all the moments, but it can also be excruciatingly tough.
 Let me back up a little.

 I began homeschooling because my oldest missed the kindergarten deadline.
 All of her little friends had earlier birthdays and she cried while watching them (out of our front window) happily board the bus and wave goodbye to their moms.

 The only way to console her was to promise her school at home.
 Little did I know what I was getting into!

 I didn’t consider us homeschoolers that year, but we enjoyed our school time so much that year, and my daughter was so far of ahead of her peers at the public school, that there was no going back.

 I know exactly how overwhelmed you feel, and how you are secretly afraid you will permanently damage the precious little people entrusted to your care.
 I know just how badly you want to provide a magical, sparkly childhood and how you are already struggling to put three nutritious meals on the table each day and wondering how you can possibly add another thing, let alone a huge thing like homeschooling.

 I know that homeschooling feels like an experiment (although in reality government schools are the experiment) and I know you would feel more confident if you could just see some statistics showing that the majority of homeschoolers score above average on college entrance tests or something, anything.